grafana/clock-panel/README.md

 - **Mode**:

   Default is time.
   If countdown is chosen then set the Countdown Deadline to start the countdown.
+  If countup is chosen then set the Countup Startline to start the countup.

 - **12 or 24 hour**: